Wendy’s Lab is one of the most magical places in the world to visit

 - 750-gallon desalinated water reserve

-- High-speed internet for remote data transfer and collaboration
+- Mobile marine Starlink High-speed internet for remote unlimited data

-- Satellite phone for off-grid and emergency contact
+- Inmarsat Satellite phone for off-grid and emergency contact

 Safety, Medical & Operational Readiness